JKirkby95/Bark-Avenue-Gitpod/README.md

 - I thought I had a solution to this at one stage but I was then getting errors with post and get requests.

 - It took a lot of online research but I ended up finding something very similar on a reddit page of all places.

+- Even in the end I believe all these issues caused the problem with the appointment deleted successfully button, I had to use an alert which I'm not happy about.

 [Back to top ⇧](#Bark-Avenue-Grooming)